altocodenl/tagaway/readme.md

          - Repurpose hasAccess to receive an optional channel argument.
       - Download piv

-      - Rotated pivs should have height
+      - Fix rotated pivs height
-      - Rerun tests with deg
-      - Add test for not sending channel without being logged in to /piv and /thumb
       - When deleting piv, delete it from any channels that contain it
       - Delete text or piv from channel by id: DELETE /channel/ID/ID/messageID
          - implicit channel deletion when last element of the channel is deleted. this happens automatically through redis.